Build-Week-Spotify-1/Data-Science/README.md

 # Spotify Song Suggester
-This project is part of Lambda School Build week March 2020
+This project is part of the LambdaSchool Build week March 2020

 # Project Objective
 The Song Suggester has two functionalities on the DataScience side: